-HYDROHere are several treatments for nosebleed, discussed in the author's book, Water Therapy Manual ( see order sheet):
+HYDROHere are several treatments for nosebleed, discussed in the author's book, Water Therapy Manual ( see book store):

 Contrast Bath to the Hand or Arm.
 Two very deep pails may be used.
 The hot water should be as hot as can be borne (p.
 114).

 Hot Foot Bath.
 This can also be used to stop a nosebleed (p.
 116).

 Cold Plantar Douche.
 This is a cold water spray to the bottom of the feet (p.
 166).